KarelZe/thesis/references/obsidian/❓Questions.md

 ## Open
-- Discuss questions from email.
+- Discuss questions from email. -> unsure about previous trade price.
+Didn't do data pre-processing so can't tell about order.
-- Discuss latest, improved results for CBOE / semi-supervised models.
+- Discuss latest, improved results for CBOE / semi-supervised models. -> Should do model transfer on CBOE data.
+We discussed leakage.
+Think about what my conclusion should be.
-- Discuss strategies to select the benchmarks e. g., on validation set / intuition / your paper.
+- Discuss strategies to select the benchmarks e. g., on validation set / intuition / your paper. -> Decide on my own.
-- Any tips what I should differently in the remaining two months?
+- Any tips what I should differently in the remaining two months? -> It's ok.

 ## Closed
 - What happens to the trade volumes of professional customers?
 Filtered out or treated as ordinary customers? -> Filtered out, as professional customers (particularly large customers) are assumed to act like a market maker / provide liquidity not demand liquidity.
 Incorporate this in paragraph.